mekomsolutions/openmrs-module-initializer/README.md

 * (_For devs._) Introduced a pre-loading mechanism to `BaseFileLoader` that allows checksums-independent loading of transient information out of the config files before the actual metadata are loaded.
 Each loader controls whether its pre-loader throws on error or is allowed to fail.
 By default pre-loaders are allowed to fail.
 * Added support for setting a Concept version property in the concepts domain
 * Bulk creation and editing of concept set members and concept answers using CSV files in **configuration/conceptsets**.
+* Added support enabling any Initializer runtime property value to also be specified from a system property

 #### Version 2.2.0
 * 'attributetypes' domain to support Bahmni program attribute types.